jae0/adapt/README.md

 https://docs.google.com/spreadsheets/d/1tgf2H9gDmRnGDGeQE-fC9IPhrmNxP8-JC7Nnnob_vuY/edit#gid=1323236978

-This data was manually compiled and upated by J. Strang and N. St-Jacques.
+This data was manually compiled and upated by Jennifer Strang and Nathalie Saint-Jacques.
 You can use this as a template.
 Alternatively, you can estimate the numbers required (see example below).

 Please note: No guarantees are being made here.
 There are always errors in models, programs that implement such models and in the data itself.
 However, this is a functional way of helping make sense of information such that we can engage in more informed discussions with your community on next steps in these trying times.